Laplace and Schr\"odinger operators without eigenvalues on homogeneous amenable graphs: Introduction

 What about non-abelian cases?
 According to Corollary \ref{cor: lamplighter} above, the integrated density of states of the combinatorial Laplacian of the Cayley graph of the lamplighter group with respect to the generating set $\{a;c\}$ is continuous, whereas according to \cite{GriZuk}, if we consider the generating set $\{a;b\}$ instead, then the corresponding integrated density of states restricted to $[0,2]$ has as a dense set of points of discontinuity.
 Even though this example shows that the regularity of the integrated density of states is sensitive to the choice of the generating set, it is known \cite[Theorem 1.1]{BenPitSau} that its asymptotic behavior near $0$ (more precisely its dilatational equivalence class near zero) is an invariant of the group (and more generally of its quasi-isometry class).
 In the case of the lamplighter group the dilatational equivalence class of $N(\lambda)$ is represented by the function

 A general formula \cite[Theorem 1.2]{BenPitSau} relating the asymptotic behavior of $N$ near zero to the asymptotic behavior of the $l^2$-isoperimetric profile near infinity brings estimates of $N$ for several families of finitely generated amenable groups \cite[1.7 Explicit computations]{BenPitSau}.
 (Good estimates for the $l^2$-isoperimetric profile can be obtained with the help of optimal F{\o}lner sequences.)
 It follows from the technics explained in \cite{BenPitSau} that for any group $G$, the zero-dimensional Novikov-Schubin invariant (as defined in \cite[Definition 1.8]{LotLuc}) of a positive self-adjoint element $\Delta$ of the group algebra $\mathbb R[G]$ of the form $\Delta=e-\sum_ga_gg$, where $e\in G$ is the neutral element, with $a_g=a_{g^{-1}}\geq 0$ and $\sum_ga_g=1$ is bounded bellow by $1/2$ (or, by convention, is equal to the symbol $\infty^+$ if the support of $\sum_ga_gg$ generates a finite group).
 The lowest possible value $1/2$ is reached by the combinatorial Laplacian of the Cayley graph of the infinite cyclic group $\mathbb Z$ with respect to the generating set $\{1\}$.
+The value $1/2$ characterizes (finite extensions of) the infinite cyclic group among finitely generated groups.
+See \cite[Theorem 1.2]{BenPitSau}.